gbmhunter/MStateMachine/README.rst

 ========= ========== ====================================================================================
 Version   Date       Comment
 ========= ========== ====================================================================================
-v1.1.2.1  2014-09-09 Added more to the description part of the README. v1.1.2.0  2014-09-09 Removed inclusion of <vector> and <iostream> from 'MStateMachine.hpp', closes #4. v1.1.1.0  2014-09-09 Changed 'State::HandlerFunc()' name to 'State::Run()', closes #3.
+v1.2.0.0  2014-09-09 Added way to exit state machine from within a state, and added info about it to the README, closes #6. v1.1.2.1  2014-09-09 Added more to the description part of the README. v1.1.2.0  2014-09-09 Removed inclusion of <vector> and <iostream> from 'MStateMachine.hpp', closes #4. v1.1.1.0  2014-09-09 Changed 'State::HandlerFunc()' name to 'State::Run()', closes #3.